SRobinson1103/WindowsNetwork/README.md

 # WindowsNetwork

-Windows only TCP Client and Server.
+Windows only TCP Client and Server chat system.

 Open the .vcxproj files in Visual Studio to build.

-Examples can be found in the main.cpp files.
+Start the server, then start one or more clients to chat.